Cast and spoilers Silent Witness 2020 from the brand new series | TV - The Media Times

 Silent Witness is back with its 23rd series on BBC One this evening – who is part of the cast and what is going on this time?

-The BBC’s Silent Witness continues its new series of 10 games starting at 9 p.m. this evening (January 27).
+The BBC’s Silent Witness continues its new series of 10 games starting at 9 p.m. tonight (February 3).

 The oldest British police drama currently broadcast on television, the series follows a team of forensic scientists helping the police solve the murders using clues found on the bodies of the victims – the silent witnesses.